scikit-learn/enhancement_proposals/slep011/proposal.rst

 ==============================

-There are a few use-cases that are made possible by the legacy design and that we will want to keep supporting in the new design:
+There are a few use-cases that are made possible by the legacy design and that we will want to keep supporting in the new design.
+We will refer to these use-cases in the rest of the document:

 - A. Allow for consistent results across executions.
 This is a natural requirement for any implementation: we want users to be able to get